 This paper provides text on RTK / AIS.
 The following text can be considered by WG2 to be added to the reviewed IALA NAVGUIDE:

 "Some users (like hydrographers) need more accurate positioning information than can be achieved by using the traditional pseudorange augmentation provided by systems like WAAS/EGNOS or Beacon DGNSS.
-These users can benefit from the use of Real Time Kinematic (RTK) technique which can deliver centimeter level accuracy from one known reference location to multiple mobile users.
+These users can benefit from the use of Real Time Kinematic (RTK) technique, which can deliver centimeter level accuracy from one known reference location to multiple mobile users.
 This technique provides corrections to the to the carrier phase measurements.

 In survey applications the RTK correction information is usually distributed to users via VHF/UHF radio modems or via commercial broadband internet.
 However when used in hydrographical measurements further away from the shoreline these communication options might not be available all the time.
 The communication options in these areas would be via satellite or via AIS (the latter is also available only inside coastal VHF coverage usually less than 70km from shoreline).